The Ultimate Calbayog City Budget Travel Guide

 How to get there

 The city of Calbayog is known as the gateway to Samar province.
-From Manila, there are flights directly to the city, which takes about an hour and a half.

 If traveling from other parts of Visayas, like Tacloban City, there are van or bus trips that go directly to Calbayog.
 This trip takes about three hours.
 Alternatively, there are overnight boat trips that travel from Cebu to Calbayog.
 This trip takes roughly eight hours.